hanishkvc/prgs-docs-spreadsheetkvc/README.md

 DONE: Use color to distinguish between alternate rows, so that easier for user to map content to its corresponding row.

 DONE: Add xrows and xcols to increase rows or cols at the end quickly.
-Instead of using ica ira which also process each and every cell wrt its =expression, to see if they need to be updated.
+Instead of using ica, icb, ira or irb which also process each and every cell wrt its =expression, to see if they need to be updated.

 Renamed xrefresh to xrecalc, as it mainly recalculates all the cells as and when they or their dependents become visible.